 Homeless Student Support

-5.6% of Berkeley public school students were homeless in 2012-13.
+3.0% of Berkeley public school students are homeless this school year.
 Transient housing affects students’ physical, academic, and social well-being.
 The Homeless Support Fund provides assistance to help normalize these students’ school experiences.